alirezajavadigit/framebot/README.md

 - **Fast and Secure**: Optimized for performance without compromising security, providing a reliable foundation for your applications.
 - **Open to All**: This is a personal project created by Alireza Javadi, and everyone is free to use it.

+## Contributing

+Contributions are warmly welcomed and greatly appreciated.
+There are no specific rules for contributing, but please ensure your changes are well-documented and tested:

 ## Installation

 To get started with FrameBot, you can clone the repository and set up the necessary environment: